 Anti-inflammatory drug.
 A type of prescription and nonprescription therapy used to relieve inflammation, swelling, stiffness, and joint pain.
 Works by affecting prostaglandins and can therefore be useful in treating cramping associated with menstrual cycles.
 An example is ibuprofen.

 Antimüllerian hormone (AMH).
 Identified as a marker of ovarian reserve, AMH levels are used primarily to assess ovarian reserve in women seeking fertility assessment.
 Levels fall to undetectable amounts about 5 years before menopause and have been proposed as a means of predicting age of menopause.

 Anxiety.
 A feeling of apprehension, fear, nervousness, or dread accompanied by restlessness or tension.

-Aromatase inhibitor.
+Aromatase inhibitors.
 A class of prescription drugs government approved for the prevention and treatment of breast cancer.
 Works by blocking the formation of estrogen in the body’s tissues.
-An example is anastrozole marketed as (Arimidex).

 Arthritis.
 A disease of inflammation in the joints that may be associated with pain, stiffness, swelling, and redness as well as deformities of those affected joints.